 Panic and Fear or Peace and Quiet?

-It's a "new world," folks!
-A world of uncertainty and panic, blended with germaphobes, introverts, and self-proclaimed extroverts who are writing out their Living Will as we speak, choosing death over the idea of living in a world of...
+It's a "new world," folks.
+A world of uncertainty and panic, blended with germaphobes, introverts, and self-proclaimed extroverts who are writing out their Living Will as we speak.
+Yes, some would rather die than to live in a world of...